ChiXX/Imputation/README.md

 The sample name should be same as the sample name in vcf file.
 Put the cvs and vcf file in the data file.

-After that just run:
+After that:

 ```bash
 nohup bash run.sh &
 ```

-When this script is finished, you can find the results in `./data/inputed`.
+When this script is finished, the results would be generated in `./data/inputed`.

 ### 1. vcf file converting

-My file looks like this:
+The example file looks like this:

 |#CHROM|POS|ID|REF|INFO|CHIA-3|CHIA-4|......|
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | :--: |